JanHendrikVanHeusden/Kute/README.md

 ### Platform: JVM
 * **Kute** is built with the `JVM` platform in mind.
-  * It uses Kotlin's reflection wherever possible; but many edge cases are not supported by Kotlin's reflection
+   * It uses Kotlin's reflection wherever possible
-    * In these cases Java's reflection is used.
+   * But some edge cases are not supported by Kotlin's reflection.
+In these cases, Java's reflection is used.
 * Tests are also made with the `JVM` platform in mind
-   * Using `JUnit`, `Mockito`, `AssertJ`, etc.
+   * Using `JUnit 5`, `Mockito`, `AssertJ`, `Awaitility`, etc.

 #### Porting to other platforms?
 Porting **Kute** to another platform won't be easy.
 It uses Kotlin's reflection wherever possible.<br>
-But many edge cases are not supported by Kotlin's reflection, in these cases Java's reflection is used.
+But, some edge cases are not supported by *Kotlin*'s reflection.
+In these cases *Java*'s reflection is used.

-In fact, the JVM-platform is omnipresent in Kute; so porting it would probably result in a need to rewrite much the code, with probably limited functionality (due to limitations of Kotlin's reflection).
+Besides that, the JVM-platform is omnipresent in Kute; so porting it would probably result in a need to rewrite quite some code, maybe with limited functionality (due to limitations of Kotlin's reflection).

+> **NB**: to be honest, some features after all *are* present in later versions of Kotlin's reflection, but I just had not been aware at the time.
+> * E.g. finding out if a class is a subclass of another one does not need Java's `isAssignableFrom()`; it can be done with `isSubtypeOf()`, if needed in combination with `typeOf<...>()`